|Author:||Beauchamp et al., 2018|

 The Clément Formation is only present in the south branch of the UEGB.
 At present, lithological and geochronological data do not allow this formation to be extended to other branches of the UEGB.
 The Clément Formation has a true thickness ranging from 0.85 to 4.2 km and is continuous for approximately 30 km.

 The Clément Formation is part of the René Group.
 It corresponds to the third volcanic event of the UEGB.
-The Clément Formation is younger than the Roman Formation (2770 ±3 Ma; Davis, personal communication; 2774 ±6 Ma; Talla Takam et al., in preparation) and the Érasme Formation (2800 ±6 Ma; Davis, personal communication).
-The western end of the Clément Formation is in faulted contact with aluminosilicate paraschists (nAbh1a) and metamorphosed conglomerates (nAbh2) of the Bohier Group.
-The Bohier Group rocks, whose maximum age of sedimentation is 2712 ±6 Ma (Davis, personal communication), are younger than the René Group volcanic rocks.
+The Clément Formation is younger than the Roman Formation, dated 2770 ±3 Ma (Davis et Sutcliffe, 2018b) and 2770 ±6 Ma (Davis et Sutcliffe, 2018a), and the Érasme Formation, dated 2800 ±6 Ma (Davis et Sutcliffe, 2018b).
+Its stratigraphic position with respect to the Dolent Formation (2751 ±5 Ma; Davis, personal communication, 2019), which has been mapped in the west and north branches of the UEGB, is not known at this time.
+The western end of the Clément Formation is in faulted contact with aluminosilicate paraschists (nAbh1a) and conglomerates (nAbh2) of the Bohier Group.
+The Bohier Group rocks, whose maximum age of sedimentation is 2712 ±6 Ma (Davis et Sutcliffe, 2018b), are younger than the René Group volcanic rocks.
 Rocks of the René Group overthrusted rocks of the Bohier Group; they are therefore overlying sedimentary rocks in the southern branch.
 Contact between the Clément Formation and paragneiss of the Opinaca subprovince was observed on outcrop 17-AB-1083.
 It is marked by a shallow dip thrust (about 25°).
 Contact between the Clément and Roman formations was not observed.
 In the south, the Clément Formation disappears from the discordance that borders the Otish Basin.

 Does not apply.